zdave-parity/jam-np/simple.md

 ### UP 0: Block announcement

-This should be opened between two nodes if either:
+This should be opened between two connected nodes if either:

 - Both nodes are validators, and are neighbours in the grid structure.
 - At least one of the nodes is not a validator.